appdotnet/api-spec/content/docs/authentication/flows/web.md

     We'll request that the user log in to App.net and show them a permissions dialog allowing them to choose whether to authorize your application.

+    > We do not show the permissions dialog if the user has already authorized your application for all scopes in your request, and will instead immediately redirect them.
+If you wish to force the display of the permissions dialog, use the `https://account.app.net/oauth/authorize` endpoint instead.

 1. If the user decides to authorize your application, they will be redirected to: `https://[your registered redirect URI]/?code=CODE`

     > If you included a query string in your redirect URI, the `code` parameter will be appended.
 Likewise, the scheme of your redirect URI will be respected, though we strongly recommend sending all traffic over HTTPS.